Boscillator/oal/docs/api/coords/rotate_xyz.rst

 Parameters
 ----------
 :double angle: Angle theta to rotate by.
-In radians be default.
+In radians by default.
 :AngleUnit units: Units ``angle`` is in.
 Defaults to radians.

 Details